- May 1 - September 30

 - 53.17840 -106.95679

 Look no further!
 You've found the hidden gem of Saskatchewan.
 Nestled in 160 acres of pine, poplar, birch and hazelnut trees you will find our clear, natural spring fed lake.
 The easy down home feel of our lake appeals to everyone.
 The beautiful rolling hills provide spectacular views.
-Come sit and watch one of our amazing sunsets as you gaze out over our spectacular lake.
+Come sit and watch one of our amazing sunsets as you gaze out over our amazing lake.
 We have it all!
 Well maintained and manicured public areas, 3 playgrounds, cabin and kayak rentals, sports pad with all types of sporting equipment, two concessions - one offering a large variety of tasty food and treats, full hook up, power and primitive campsites to suit your style.
 All of our sites offer potable water.
-Pets are welcome and can enjoy our off lead area a the boat launch to swim and play.
-We offer two separate sets of Red Cross swimming lessons and children's crafts Monday to Friday in July and August.
+Pets are welcome and can enjoy our off leash area at the boat launch to swim and play (unfenced).
+We offer two separate sets of Red Cross swimming lessons in July and August.
 Come visit...you won't be disappointed!

 Park / Area History